Pigouvian tax: Political problem

 The tax policy also did not accord with basic common sense economic principles.
 For one, it makes sense to impose a tax on the industry that creates the pollution problem, on the activity that emits the harmful chemicals.
 This particular activity happened to be the use of automobiles with leaky compressor systems, but because of the high administration cost of taxing that many people, the government decided to tax the producers of those chemicals, though they contributed nothing to the actual problems of chlorofluorocarbons in the atmosphere.

 Another evidence of the alternative motivations for this policy is the fact that the base tax increases annually.
-Does the harm from chlorofluorocarbons increase every year and in the same increment?
-Who is to say that $1.37 per pound of chlorofluorocarbons is an accurate description of the marginal social cost of pollution?
-The conspicuous hike in the tax in 1992 that equalized the Energy Policy Act's budget ignited Barthold's suspicions.
-Additionally, exporting firms should not receive exemptions from environmental taxes simply because they are exporting goods.
-If the motivation for this tax was simply the first dividend, environmental improvement, then all firms, whether or not they export, would be taxed.
+It is unclear whether the harm from chlorofluorocarbons increases every year and in the same increment, or whether $1.37 per pound accurately reflects the marginal social cost of pollution.
+The conspicuous hike in the tax in 1992 that equalized the Energy Policy Act's budget further supports the idea of alternative motivations for this policy.
+Additionally, if the motivation for this tax was solely environmental improvement, then all firms, including those that export goods, would be taxed rather than receiving exemptions.

-Aside from this frustration, Barthold noted that politicians often prefer regulations with obvious benefits and hidden costs over regulations with hidden benefits and obvious costs.
-This is one reason why politicians often prefer to hand out permits to firms rather than impose a tax on them, even though the tax is more economically efficient.
-Free permits create winners of grandfathered firms and losers of the consumer who has to pay more for the same product.
-According to Barthold, taxation makes losers of the factory producers and indirect winners of the consumers.
+Barthold noted that politicians often prefer regulations with obvious benefits and hidden costs over those with hidden benefits and obvious costs.
+For example, politicians may prefer to hand out permits to firms rather than impose a tax on them, even though the tax is more economically efficient.
+Free permits create winners among grandfathered firms and losers among consumers who have to pay more for the same product.
+In contrast, taxation makes losers of factory producers and indirect winners of consumers.